CivicActions/open-practice/open-requirements-library/web-consolidation.md

 ### _Open Requirements_

-# Consolidating Web Properties with AI into Drupal
+# Rationalizing Web Properties with AI into Drupal

 _License & Copyright: The materials herein are all © 2025 CivicActions_